CanberraUAV/admin/administrivia/Finances.rst

  * Maintain a register of all valuable (>$50) items purchased by CanberraUAV.
  * The register should include the item description, cost, website, date purchased, current custodian and current condition (working, broken, lost, etc).
- * Organise the procurement of equipment (purchase, shipping, distribution).
+ * Coordinate the procurement of equipment (purchase, shipping, distribution).
  * Organise the disposal of any unwanted equipment.
  * The asset register will be stored on the CanberraUAV Github "admin" repository (https://github.com/CanberraUAV/admin).